siddhld/Exception-Handling/README.md

 ### Choosing the Right Base Class:

-- If your exception represents an unexpected condition or programming error that the developer should handle, extend RuntimeException.
+- If the exception represents an unexpected condition or programming error that the developer should handle, extend RuntimeException.
-- If your exception represents an external condition that can disrupt the normal program flow but might be recoverable, extend Exception.
+- If the exception represents an external condition that can disrupt the normal program flow but might be recoverable, extend the Exception.

 ### Benefits of Extending RuntimeException:

+- Simpler code:
-Simpler code: You don't need to declare the exception in the throws clause of every method that might throw it.
+We don't need to declare the exception in the throws clause of every method that might throw it.

+- More flexibility:
-More flexibility: Callers can choose to handle the exception or propagate it further without compiler enforcement.
+Callers can choose to handle the exception or propagate it further without compiler enforcement.

-Drawbacks of Extending RuntimeException:
+### Drawbacks of Extending RuntimeException:

-Potential for unexpected errors: If unchecked exceptions are not handled properly, they can cause the application to crash.
+- Potential for unexpected errors:
+If unchecked exceptions are not handled properly, they can cause the application to crash.

+- Less informative:
-Less informative: Unchecked exceptions might not provide enough information about the underlying cause of the error.
+Unchecked exceptions might not provide enough information about the underlying cause of the error.